-I was recently asked about Artificial Intelligence (AI) and Machine Learning (ML) as it relates to cyber threats.
-One of the key areas of discussion was around the ability of ML to customize phishing emails.
+I was recently asked about artificial intelligence (AI) and machine learning (ML) as it relates to cyber threats.
+One of the key areas of discussion involved the ability of ML to customize phishing emails.

-In order to understand the latest phishing email developments, it is important to start with the difference between AI and ML.
+To understand the latest phishing email developments, it is important to start with the difference between AI and ML.
 ML is a subset of AI that describes a specific style of artificial learning.
 In general, AI refers to making a computer mimic human behavior including the ability to reason.
 ML describes one learning technique in which the computer is able to learn without explicit programming to do so.
-Typically this is done by giving the computer a large number (millions or more) of initial data points so it can build a statistical model of ‘the answer’.
+Typically, this is done by giving the computer a large number (millions or more) of initial data points so it can build a statistical model of “the answer.”

 An example of ML would be teaching a computer to recognize a photo of a specific person by first giving it thousands of photos of said person and allowing it to build a statistical model of what that person looks like.
 This is essentially how facial recognition works.

 Although we use phishing emails as an example, I also anticipate attackers using ML techniques more and more to avoid detection in their target environments.
-We already make heavy use of ML to detect malicious activities so it is not unrealistic to think attackers are building similar capabilities.
-Image if attackers could build tools that would predict defensive tools and change their behavior as a result!
+We already make heavy use of ML to detect malicious activities, so it is not unrealistic to think attackers are building similar capabilities.
+Imagine if attackers could build tools that would predict defensive tools and change their behaviors as a result!
 Detection of malicious activities would become even more complex.

 Nevertheless, this doesn’t change the enterprise security model.
-We already know attackers will continue to develop better and more sophisticated techniques, but they will always grab the lowest hanging fruit first.
+We already know attackers will continue to develop better and more sophisticated techniques, but they will always grab the lowest-hanging fruit first.
 Most organizations need to focus their enterprise security efforts on the basics before deploying any sort of advanced toolsets.
-One of the major downfalls of security plans we see time and time again is the thought that an expensive advanced tool is a security silver bullet.
+One of the major downfalls of security plans we see time and time again is the thought that an expensive, advanced tool is a security silver bullet.
 While these tools can be incredibly useful and powerful, they are only enablers.
-They enable better security postures but they do not provide that on their own.
+They enable better security postures, but they do not provide security on their own.
 The technology is only as good as the teams using and monitoring it.
 This is where it is important to have human defenders investigating your environment.
-If you do not have the resources in-house, a Managed Detection and Response (MDR) provider can be an extension of your security operations team or act as your security operations team.
+If you do not have the resources in-house, a managed detection and response provider can be an extension of your security operations team or act as your security operations team.

-Jason is a Senior Product Engineer and has worked in cyber security roles for more than 10 years since graduating from Purdue University with a BS in Computer Science in 2009.
+Jason is a Senior Product Engineer and has worked in cybersecurity roles for more than 10 years since graduating from Purdue University with a Bachelor of Science in computer science in 2009.
 At Pondurance, Jason leads our application development.
-Prior to joining Pondurance, Jason worked as a defense contractor in the Washington D.C. area and was a NASA intern while attending Purdue.
-Jason loves the challenges brought forward by a career in cyber security and working to secure national infrastructure.
-Outside of cyber security, Jason considers himself a maker with a particular passion for educational technology, an amateur cartographer, an urban enthusiast and is fascinated by aerospace engineering and everything related to space exploration.
-Jason also enjoys playing soccer and basketball as well as cheering on the Colts, Pacers, Caps and Blues!
-Jason is excited to be back in Indianapolis and to be part of the rising Indy tech community!
+Prior to joining Pondurance, Jason worked as a defense contractor in the Washington, D.C., area and was a NASA intern while attending Purdue.
+Jason loves the challenges brought forward by a career in cybersecurity and working to secure national infrastructure.
+Outside of cybersecurity, Jason considers himself a maker with a particular passion for educational technology, an amateur cartographer, and an urban enthusiast, and he is fascinated by aerospace engineering and everything related to space exploration.
+Jason also enjoys playing soccer and basketball as well as cheering on the Indiana Colts, Indiana Pacers, Washington Capitals, and St. Louis Blues!
+Jason is excited to be back in Indianapolis as part of the rising Indy tech community!